ricvale/ricvale/README.md

 - 💬 Ask me about software engineering.
 - 📫 How to reach me: here.
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: plays guitar loud for neighbors to appreciate some free live music 🦖
+- ⚡ Fun fact: plays loud for neighbors to appreciate :guitar:

 ## 💻 Tech Stack: